IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 This profile uses the terms "access token", "refresh token", "authorization server", "resource server", "authorization endpoint", "authorization request", "authorization response", "token endpoint", "grant type", "access token request", and "access token response" as defined by The OAuth 2.1 Authorization Framework [OAuth 2.1].

-Following the OAuth 2.1 Authorization Framework [OAuth 2.1] this profile distinguishes confidential clients and public clients as follows:
+Following the definitions in the OAuth 2.1 Authorization Framework [OAuth 2.1] this profile distinguishes confidential clients and public clients as follows:

 - *confidential client* - a client which stores the client authentication data (e.g., client\_id and client\_secret) in a way, that the user has no access to it (e.g., a server hosted web application).

 - *credentialed client* - a clients which has credentials, but their identity has been not been confirmed by the Authorization Server.

 - *public client* - a client where the user (in principle) has access to the client code and client data in principle.
 Public clients cannot store client authentication data in a confidential way (e.g., single page web applications, native mobile apps on a device, if no additional features are implemented to make the client authentication data unavailable for the user).

 Note:

-- The public client classification does not automatically mean the client is unsecure.
+- A public client classification does not automatically mean the client is unsecure.
 Public clients typically are under the full control of the user (e.g., a native app on the users device) and secured againts malicious attacks.
 Public clients just cannot hide authentication data from the user rendering client authentication useless.

 ### 34.4.2 Use Cases